Resources and tools for Berkeley Haas alumni chapter volunteers and regional representatives.

 Learn how to access @cal, update your profile, and find other alumni by viewing this 15-minute webinar.

 For questions or help with @cal, contact firstname.lastname@example.org.

 More about Alumni Data

-Your Alumni Relations Office gets data updates from the United States post office, from Haas' Career Services office and, when time permits, LinkedIn.
+Your Alumni Relations office gets data updates from the United States post office, from Haas' career services offices and LinkedIn.
 We also get data updates from great chapters.
 Here's how:

 a) Collect business cards at the registration table.
 Conduct a raffle at the conclusion of the event, drawing one of the collected business card and awarding a raffle prize.
 After the event, scan and email those business cards to email@example.com.
 This will assure that any new information you have collected is updated in the @cal alumni directory.

 b) Collect information about alumni from your event registrations, emails, or through word of mouth.
 Don't forget to share that information with firstname.lastname@example.org.